FrecceNere/deepl-in-sidebar/README.md

 use `sidebar.position_start` true/false to switch left/right side

+## ⚠ Disclaimer

+This extension is an independent project, has no relationship, and is not affiliated to DeepL in any way.
+This extension is primarily for personal use; a personal project if you will.
+This add-on _only_ launches their website in the sidebar.

 ## 💜 Acknowledgments

 This project is based on [this project](https://github.com/semanticdata/firefox-whatsapp-in-sidebar), which is a huge help